-- As mentioned, bearded dragons tend to hibernate and hence during a certain span of year generally in winter there is loss of appetite and you might find them somewhere in the dark which confirms their hibernation period.
+- As mentioned, they tend to hibernate and hence during a certain span of year generally in winter there is loss of appetite and you might find them somewhere in the dark which confirms their hibernation period.

-- However, being your pet your bearded dragon will need some water and food at regular intervals.
+- However, being your pet it will need some water and food at regular intervals.

 - The second reason can be having another bearded dragon in the same captivity.
-Generally, bearded dragons avoid sharing their territory with their friends, and hence to show their reluctance, they stop eating and avoid having more than one bearded dragon in the same captivity.
+Generally, they avoid sharing their territory with their friends, and hence to show their reluctance, they stop eating and avoid having more than one bearded dragon in the same captivity.

-- The bearded dragon comes under the family of cold-blooded animals and hence they have to be kept at a temperature of around 24 to 29 degrees Celsius making a change in the temperature can make your bearded dragon skip meals.
+- The bearded dragon comes under the family of cold-blooded animals and hence they have to be kept at a temperature of around 24 to 29 degrees Celsius making a change in the temperature can make your pet skip meals.

-- The dragon needs a hotter basking area.
-A bearded dragon may cease eating if there is no place to go to soak up the heat.
+- It needs a hotter basking area.
+It may cease eating if there is no place to go to soak up the heat.

-- Keeping your dragon in a new environment can make them go without food for days is quite common.
-As it takes time for bearded dragons to get comfortable with the new environment.
+- Keeping your pet in a new environment can make them go without food for days is quite common.
+As they need time to get comfortable with the new environment.

 - However, a common reason can be your dragon is not well and you should consult a vet.

-- However, some medical issues which a bearded dragon goes through very commonly include pinworm metabolic bone diseases, adenovirus, or infections in their body.
+- However, some medical issues which your pet goes through very commonly include pinworm metabolic bone diseases, adenovirus, or infections in their body.

-- To make your new pet comfortable at your place give them some time to adjust and also try not to overcrowd the area of the bearded dragon with unwanted materials since it creates stress For your dragon.
+- To make your new pet comfortable at your place give them some time to adjust and also try not to overcrowd the area of the bearded dragon with unwanted materials since it creates stress for your pet.